Evolving Programmatic Skill Networks: Abstract

 \section{Abstract}

 We study continual skill acquisition in open-ended embodied environments where an agent must construct, refine, and reuse an expanding library of executable skills.
 We introduce the Programmatic Skill Network (PSN), a framework in which skills are executable symbolic programs forming a compositional network that evolves through experience.
 PSN defines three core mechanisms instantiated via large language models: (1)~\opreflect for structured fault localization over skill compositions, (2)~progressive optimization with maturity-aware update gating that stabilizes reliable skills while maintaining plasticity for uncertain ones, and (3)~canonical structural refactoring under rollback validation that maintains network compactness.
 We further show that PSN's learning dynamics exhibit structural parallels to neural network training.
-Experiments on MineDojo and Crafter demonstrate robust skill reuse, rapid adaptation, and strong generalization across open-ended task distributions.\footnote{We plan to open-source the code.}
+Experiments on MineDojo and Crafter demonstrate robust skill reuse, rapid adaptation, and strong generalization across open-ended task distributions.\footnote{Code: \href{https://github.com/evolving-skill-networks/psn}{github.com/evolving-skill-networks/psn}; Webpage: \href{https://evolving-skill-networks.github.io}{evolving-skill-networks.github.io}.}